-Don Le: So, can you share one of your most memorable moments that you have during one year with College Compass?
+Don Le: So, can you share one of the most memorable moments that you have during one year with College Compass?

 Hiền: I think the experience of studying with other people was my most memorable experience at College Compass.
 I’ve always enjoyed listening to everyone’s stories, I think everyone is special in their own unique way.
 By listening to their own stories, I can learn a lot from them.
 My friends at College Compass were very open to sharing their own stories, and I think it was an amazing experience that I hardly have in real life.

 Don Le: What is the biggest lesson that you could learn from College Compass?
 Hiền: The biggest lesson that I could draw is, do not let the fear of failure make you stay in your comfort zone.
 Actually in the beginning, I never thought that I could have the chance to get into top universities, but the teachers, brothers and sisters at College Compass helped build up my confidence.
-They made me realize that, even the acceptance rate is just 5 or 10%, it’s still much higher than 0%.
-I think everyone should aim for the moon, because if you miss, you will land among the stars.
+They made me realize that even the acceptance rate is just 5 or 10%, it’s still much higher than 0%.
+I think everyone should aim for the moon because if you miss it, you will land among the stars.

 But because of the large number of required supplement essays, I felt a bit overwhelmed during the application process.
 However, College Compass has weekly individual discussions, where I was able to work privately with my consultant via Zoom.
 He helped me discuss and develop ideas for supplement essays.
 If I had to do it all alone, I don’t think I could be able to make it.

-Don: What is the most valuable advice that you receive from Mr Việt Anh – who spent most of the time to support you?
+Don: What is the most valuable advice that you receive from Mr. Việt Anh – who spent most of the time supporting you?

-Don: If you had to give one advice for the next generation of College Compass, what would you say?
+Don: If you had to give one piece of advice for the next generation of College Compass, what would you say?

 Don Le: Thanks Hien for your interesting and thoughtful sharing today!
 I think the best thing you can do to express your gratitude is “pay it forward.
 College Compass has helped you, and we hope that you can keep helping other people.
 Keep learning, improving yourself, and give the opportunity you have received to others, that would be the best “thank you” that we are honored to receive from you.